 - a statutory declaration from an individual who has known the person for at least one year.

 There are a number of documents that may be sufficient to establish your authority to act as an agent, such as:

 - a court order appointing you as the agent to act as the applicant’s guardian

 - a client agreement signed by both you and the client, authorising you to act as an agent; or

-- a signed letter of authority specifically appointing you to act as the applicant's agent to make the application which has been witnessed by a justice of the peace, solicitor or commissioner for declarations.
+- a signed letter of authority specifically appointing you to act as the applicant's agent to make the application.

 For more detailed information see the Evidence of authority and identity guideline.

 If you are providing a photocopy of the ID then it must be certified as a correct copy of the original document by a Justice of the Peace (JP), Commissioner for Declarations, lawyer or Notary Public.

 You cannot upload your certified ID if you complete the online application form.
 You may be able to provide it electronically (for example, by fax or email) if the agency agrees to received it that way.
 Otherwise, you will need to post the certified copy of ID to the agency.